 THE ROLE OF REFLECTION

-Reflection is noticing that we are thinking and simultaneously noticing what we are thinking.
-It is being aware of what is passing through our mind.
-It is being aware that we are being aware.
+Reflection is recognising that we are thinking and simultaneously noticing what we are thinking.
+It is being aware of what is passing through our mind – being awake to our creation, our Thought-created reality.

 Reflection is a state where we, as the thinker, start to transcend the limitations of our present worldview via insight.